 1. Teach Employees About Cybersecurity

 Research shows that MSPs and their small and medium-sized business (SMB) customers are often unprepared when it comes to cyber attack planning, management, and mitigation.
-However, tools and resources are available that can help MSPs launch cybersecurity awareness programs and keep their employees up to date about cyber threats.
-These tools and resources can also be used to educate SMBs and other MSP customers about cyber attacks and the dangers associated with them.
+However, there are tools and resources that assist MSPs in cybersecurity awareness programs and informing their staff about online dangers.
+SMBs and other MSP clients may be taught about cyberattacks and the risks they pose using these tools and resources.

 The U.S. Cybersecurity & Infrastructure Security Agency (CISA) offers guidance to help MSPs and their customers keep pace with current and evolving cyber threats.
 In addition, MSPs can track cybersecurity news and watch for updates regarding new cyber attacks.
-As MSPs learn about the cyber threat landscape, they can develop and implement cybersecurity programs designed to stop cyber attacks before they get out of hand.
+MSPs develop and implement cybersecurity programs to stop cyber attacks before they get out of hand.
 MSPs can use these programs to educate both employees and customers about cyber threats, too.

 2. Identify Cyber Risks

 Cyber risk varies based on the size of an MSP, the third-party vendors it works with, and other factors.
-To determine the level of cyber risk within an MSP, it is paramount for the service provider to conduct an in-depth risk assessment.
+The service provider must do a thorough risk assessment to ascertain the degree of cyber risk inside an MSP.

 The National Institute of Standards and Technology (NIST) offers a framework that MSPs can use to conduct a comprehensive risk assessment.
-MSPs can use this framework to determine which cyber risks are present and how to close gaps that otherwise enable cybercriminals to penetrate critical data and systems.
-Furthermore, MSPs can leverage the risk assessment results to prioritize myriad risks and ensure that all data and systems are secure.
+MSPs use this framework to determine which cyber risks are present and how to close gaps that leak critical data.
+Furthermore, MSPs can leverage the risk assessment results to prioritize myriad risks and ensure all data and systems are secure.

 3. Find the Right Cybersecurity Tools